Skip to content

 Peaks in England

 At the foot of the peak is England’s deepest lake, Wastwater (79 metres).
-The Crag Tarn, the highest mountain range around the body of water, is also situated here at 822 metres above sea level.
+The Crag Tarn, the highest mountain range around the body of water, is also 822 metres above sea level.

-Scafell Pike mountain is particularly popular with mountain climbers.
-At the time of the National Three Peaks Challenge, many extremist climbers visit the mountain.
+Scafell Pike is particularly popular with mountain climbers.
+During the National Three Peaks Challenge, many extremist climbers visit the mountain.

-The ‘Three Peaks Challenge’ is a challenge to climb the highest peaks in England, Scotland, and Wales in 24 hours.
+The ‘Three Peaks Challenge’ is a 24-hour challenge to climb the highest peaks in England, Scotland, and Wales.
 The three mountains are Scafell Pike in England, Snowdon in Wales, and Ben Nevis in Scotland.

 The challenge with all three is that each peak is difficult to climb, and each climb must be done relatively quickly.
-Sadly, mass tourism has had a negative effect on the region’s environment.
+Sadly, mass tourism has hurt the region’s environment.
 In recent years, erosion and pollution have been increasing.

-In addition to its scenic beauty, this mountain has a very special meaning to the British.
-Although there are hardly any buildings at the top, there is England’s highest war memorial, which is not only naturally stunning but also historically significant.
+In addition to its scenic beauty, this mountain has an extraordinary meaning to the British.
+Although there are hardly any buildings at the top, England’s highest war memorial is not only naturally stunning but also historically significant.

 After going to the top of Scafell, you can explore the historic area of Cumbria County or visit the Cumberland Mountains.
 Scafell Pike is a must-visit for anyone touring the peaks in England!